Moniepoint Inc.

 Moniepoint (formerly TeamApt) is a Nigerian fintech company based in Lagos that provides banking services and loans via an online banking app.
 The company was founded by Tosin Eniolorunda and Felix Ike in 2015.
-In November 2024, Bayo Olujobi was appointed its Chief Financial Officer (CFO).
+In November 2024, Bayo Olujobi was appointed its chief financial officer (CFO).

 History

 Moniepoint was founded in 2015 by business executives Tosin Eniolorunda and Felix Ike.
 It was initially founded under the name, TeamApt.

 In March 2019, Moniepoint announced funding of $5.5 million in a Series A fundraising from Quantum Capital Partners.
 In November 2019, Moniepoint received a switching license from the Central Bank of Nigeria.

 In 2021, the company announced an undisclosed capital in a Series B Funding round led by Novastar Ventures.
 It also fundraised the $50 million in pre-series C funding led by QED investors.

 In March 2023, Moniepoint led the $3 million seed investment round for Nigerian neobank Payday.

-In July 2023, the company launched a personal banking service.